 A Clearwater sexual assault lawyer cannot turn back time, but they can help you move forward.
 This includes fighting for monetary damages and holding the perpetrator legally responsible.

-Winters & Yonker Personal Injury Lawyers has over 119 years of combined experience helping injured people in Clearwater, Florida.
-This includes supporting victims of sexual assault.
+Winters & Yonker Personal Injury Lawyers has over 119 years of combined experience helping injured people in Clearwater, Florida in cases like Clearwater catastrophic injuries, car accidents, brain injuries, slip and fall cases, Clearwater workplace accidents, and more, including sexual assault cases.
 Our team can help you get justice and become financially whole again after an assault.

 Sexual assault is incredibly traumatic.
 One of the best ways to recover is by surrounding yourself with a supportive team to help you through.
 Winters & Yonker Personal Injury Lawyers can be invaluable members of that team.